vknowable/validator-resources/monitoring_cosmos.md

-# Monitoring a Cosmos chain validator
+# Monitoring a Cosmos chain
 ###### *created Sep 22, 2022; last updated Sep 22, 2022*
-## Warning: this is a work in progress!
+### Warning: this is a work in progress!
 ----
+## Summary
+We're invested in the success of a number of Cosmos chains, so we'll want to [monitor](#what-should-we-be-watching-for) security, liveness, crypto, and social metrics.
+Then we'll want to be after certain events or thresholds--these are our [alert types](#what-kinds-of-alerts-are-there).
+Knowable has an [alert response procedure](#alert-response-procedure) for knowing how to respond to alerts.
+Finally we have specific [monitor-alert policies](#monitor-alert-policies) for each community that we are invested in.
+Our [Agoric alert-monitor policy](#agoric-policy) is the most developed so far. **Please comment / contact us if you have feedback**, we truly value feedback about [how we can improve](#how-can-we-improve).

+'

-### What should we be watching for if we're invested in a Cosmos validator?
+## What should we be watching for?
+Security monitoring, liveness metrics, crypto metrics, social events & metrics (eg. emergencies; governance)

 1. Security monitoring
     - compromised signing keys
     - compomised accounts